Nobody Wants Your Sacrifices

 WHY THE BLOOD AND GUTS?

-Is there anything he/she can buy you with your money?
-Similarly, is there anything we can give to God with His world?
+Similarly, is there anything we can give to God, using His world?

 Ok, take them to a watch maker and have them put it all back together again.

 How do all the parts of a cow, sheep, goat, even us, all work when it's impossible for them to work once we take them apart?
+That is what you see in a korbon.
 When you see that, you realize what a gift of life we have.
 No engineer can put all the parts together to make what was once standing and breathing a few minutes ago.

 Life is an amazing gift of such magnitude, words do not exist to explain its true meaning.

-When you see how amazing life is, that all our parts function and work in a way that makes human understanding sound like an oxymoron, then you will realize how much God has given you and you will be free.
-Free to give and therefore free to become ever closer to each other.
-And you won't feel a hint of sacrifice at all.
+When you see how amazing life is, that all our parts function and work in a way that makes human understanding sound like an oxymoron, then you will realize how much God has given you.
+And you will understand God (to the degree possible).